 To simplify the analysis, I will analyze two cases which capture the intuition of the differing scenarios.
-First, I consider where customers want the value of X to be as low as possible and thus their interests are opposed to the interests of both donors and workers.
-This may well capture the reality in private hospitals, where commercialism tends to act against both the wishes of doctors and the wishes of donors.
-Second, I will discuss the case where X_c lies between zero and one, and thus customers' tastes lie between the tastes of managers and donors.
+First, I consider where customers want the value of X to be as low as possible, and thus their interests are opposed to the interests of both donors and workers.
+This may well capture the reality in private hospitals, where commercialism tends to act against the wishes of both doctors and donors.
+Second, I will discuss the case where X_C lies between zero and 1, and thus customers' tastes lie between the tastes of managers and donors.

-For simplicity, we will also assume that the interests of workers and management are perfectly aligned, i.e. $X_M = 1$ so that we can focus on a three-way (rather than a four-way) conflict between workers, donors and customers.
+For simplicity, we will also assume that the interests of workers and management are perfectly aligned, i.e., $X_M = 1$, so that we can focus on a threeway (rather than a four-way) conflict between workers, donors, and customers.